huanzhen84/zhenhuan/index.md

 ## Work in Progress

+Quasi-Theories.
+In Preparation.
+(We are fomulating a family of cohomology theories motivated by quasi-elliptic cohomology which are supposed to simplify the problems and computation on the original theories.)

+Quasi-Theories and its Spectrum.
+In Preparation.

+Quasi-Theories and its Power operation.
+In Preparation.

 Almost Global Homotopy Theory.
 In Preparation.

 Level Structures, Free Loops, and Morava E-theory (Joint work with Nathaniel Stapleton).
 In Preparation.